chaule97/account-invoicing/partner_invoicing_mode_monthly/README.rst

 -  Tran Thanh Trai <traitt@trobz.com>

+-  Chau Le <chaulb@trobz.com>

 Other credits
 -------------

+The migration of this module from 17.0 to 18.0 was financially supported
+by:

+-  Camptocamp

-The development of this module has been financially supported by:
+The migration of this module from 17.0 to 18.0 was financially supported
+by:

 -  Camptocamp